Balzary/Balzary/README.md

 ### Mobile Developer (Android and iOS) ###

-Sou um desenvolvedor Android apaixonado por criar soluções inovadoras e impactantes para milhões de usuários.
-Me formei em Análise e Desenvolvimento de Sistemas pela Faculdade de Informática e Admninistração Paulista (FIAP) em 2019 e atualmente estou em busca de uma oportunidade para voltar pra área que amo.
+I am an Android developer passionate about creating innovative and impactful solutions for millions of users.
+I graduated in Systems Analysis and Development from the Paulista College of Informatics and Administration (FIAP) in 2019 and am currently seeking an opportunity to return to the field I love."

 ---

-### Conquistas ###
+### Achievements ###
-Participei do Digital Experience, um projeto aplicado pela IBM em parceria com a FIAP, obtendo uma colocação entre os 10 melhores da FIAP.
-Também participei também do Smart Cities Challenge, outro projeto aplicado dessa vez pela Oracle em parceria com a FIAP, no qual eu e meu grupo ficamos em segundo lugar.
+I participated in Digital Experience, a project conducted by IBM in partnership with FIAP, where I achieved a placement among the top 10 at FIAP.
+I also took part in the Smart Cities Challenge, another applied project, this time by Oracle in partnership with FIAP, where my team and I secured second place.